Editor: Allison Chan

 Every one went through a zone zero.
 May tomorrow be another bright new day.
 Salut to youth and my lovely time spent in Mexico.

-*the article was written to remember my birthday in 2017.
+*the article was written for my birthday in 2017.